unosquare/ffmediaelement/README.md

 PM> Install-Package FFME.Windows
 ```

+### Windows: Troubleshooting

+If you get the following error:
+*The current .NET SDK does not support targeting .NET Standard 2.0.
+Either target .NET Standard 1.6 or lower, or use a version of the .NET SDK that supports .NET Standard 2.0.*

+Simply download and install [.NET Core SDK v2](https://www.microsoft.com/net/download/windows) or later.

 ### MacOS: Sample Player (in preview)
 Compile FFmpeg for Mac (instructions can be found on [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen)) and copy the following libraries from `/opt/local/lib` 's to `/Users/{USER}/ffmpeg` (`~/ffmpeg`):
  - avcodec.57.dylib